-In summary, keep in mind there are a variety of effective weight loss therapy approaches that may need to be explored to help you achieve your best weight.
-Just as you would not manage a condition like diabetes on your own, you need to have a good medical care team that recognizes excess weight as a serious, but treatable medical condition.
+In summary, keep in mind there are a variety of effective approaches that may need to be explored to help you achieve your best weight.
+Just as you would not manage a condition like hypertension on your own, you need to have a good medical care team that recognizes obesity as a medical condition supporting you.

 Diet and exercise alone aren’t enough to help many people reach a healthier weight.
 Medical treatments are needed to address the biological changes happening in our bodies that can drive weight regain.
 To find a physician near you who specializes in weight management, click here.